microsoft/language-server-protocol/protocol.md

 	 */
 	openClose?: boolean;
 	/**
-	 * Change notificatins are sent to the server.
+	 * Change notifications are sent to the server.
 See TextDocumentSyncKind.None, TextDocumentSyncKind.Full
 	 * and TextDocumentSyncKindIncremental.
 	 */
 	change?: number;